lisamurphy788/Mario-Memory-game/README.md

  ## Credits
  ### Content
 ### Media
-All of the pictures that i have on this site are taken from [Pixels](https://www.pexels.com/).
+All of the pictures used for the characters of the game where taken from [Clipart-Library](http://clipart-library.com/clipart/1346332.htm).

+The background image of the game was taken from

 All of the icons for this website have been taken from [Fontawesome](https://fontawesome.com/v5.15/icons?d=gallery&p=2)